iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 require(sender.weight != 0, "Has no right to vote");
 ```

-You also need to check if the voter has already voted, so you should also add the following conditional :
+You also need to check if the voter has already voted, so you should also add the following conditional:

 ```solidity!
 require(!sender.voted, "Already voted.");